mykelalvis/FT/Traveller/Adventures/Annic Nova - Shadows/Shadows.md

 The following standards and assumptions are used in the text of this adventure.
 The referee may alter them as necessary to correspond to a local situation.

+### Dates

-Dates: All dates herein correspond to the Imperial calendar.
+All dates herein correspond to the Imperial calendar.
 The initial date for this situation is 190-1105; 190 is the current day (the 190th day of the year) in the standard 365-day year, while 1105 is the current year in the lmperium.
 Once the adventure begins, time should flow normally.
 If necessary, change the date to match a local situation.

+### Place

-Place:: This adventure takes place on [[Yorbund]] (0703 -C7C6503 -7), which is situated in the [[Regina Subsector]] in the [[The Spinward Marches]] of the lmperium.
-Yorbund is 7,000 miles in diameter, with an insidious corrosive atmosphere, and seas of fluid covering 60% of its surface.
+This adventure takes place on [[Yorbund]] (0703 -C7C6503 -7), which is situated in the [[Regina Subsector]] in the [[The Spinward Marches]] of the lmperium.

-Yorbund has a population of 227,000 persons, with no established government.
-A generally accepted law level of 3 will prohibit energy weapons and autorifles.
-Local technological level is 7, equivalent to the period 1970 to 1979 (only limited manufacturing of TL7 materials is possible, due to the low population base).
-The local starport is classed as type C, and is located near the major population center of the world.

-Much of Yorbund is unexplored, with the population concentrated in a few underground complexes.
-Yorbund's major resource is fungi grown in the caverns; it provides food, fibers for cloth, fuel, and is exported as pharmaceuticals.

-##### Using this Adventure
+## Using this Adventure

 REFEREE'S CHECKLIST